RGBCube/crash/README.md

 in your `SHELLS` environment variable in order, halting execution if one exits sucessfully (with a 0 exit code).

-If you don't have anything in your `SHELLS` environment variable, Crash will use the fallback shell that is configured at compile time (by default, this is `bashInteractive` from nixpkgs, however you can change this by overriding the `fallbackShell` call option).
+If you don't have anything in your `SHELLS` environment variable or all the ones that did exist failed to launch, Crash will use the fallback shell that is configured at compile time (by default, this is `bashInteractive` from nixpkgs, however you can change this by overriding the `fallbackShell` call option).

 ## Why?

-- To allow users to configure their own shells without superuser access.
+- To allow users to configure their own shells without superuser access (You can set the `SHELLS` variable to something like `.config/shell` and let users change that file).
 - To have a fallback shell in case your primary one, which is your login shell, breaks and you don't want to get locked out (especially useful when using new unstable shells like Nushell).